 Juniper (Juniperus communis)

-A native moorland shrub loved by gin fans everywhere, Juniper in Bowland is restricted to just a few sites in the northern fells on the AONB.
+A native moorland shrub loved by gin fans everywhere, Juniper in Bowland is restricted to just a few sites in the northern fells on the National Landscape.
 Just three colonies are known to be producing seed, but none of these appear to be producing new seedlings, so the existing populations are aging.
 Our plan is to survey these sites, collect some ripe seed to see if we can propagate new plants and also look at improving conditions to encourage seedling establishment at each of the sites.